samhohcm/RobotArm-Motors-Worksheet/index.md

 <!--Comment: Back to markdown -->

-### Robot Arm Assembly - A little journey through mechanical design
+### Assembling the servomotor demonstrator

-First, we need to start to build our robot arm.
+First, we need to assemble our set up.
 Expand the headings below (click on them) to see each step of the instructions.

 <!--Comment: End of markdown-->